langmead-lab/monorail-external/README.md

 * parallel-fastq-dump (upto 4 CPUs given)
 * bamcount (upto 4 CPUs given)

-Snakemake itself will parallelize the various steps in the pipeline if they can be run indepdendently and are not taking all the CPUs (e.g. not STAR, but other single CPU steps).
+Snakemake itself will parallelize the various steps in the pipeline if they can be run indepdendently and are not taking all the CPUs.

-The amount of disk space will be run dependent but typically varies from 10's of MBs to 100's of MBs per run accession.
+The amount of disk space will be run-dependent, but typically varies from 10's of MBs to 100's of MBs per run accession (for human/mouse).

 ## Overview